WLowe10/fetch-backend-challenge/README.md

 > Note: The payment-status branch adds a status to the payments table.
 This allows for more efficient querying for payments.
 Closed payments are payments where the points have been completely spent.

+> Closed payments can be skipped when aggregating a sum of points between payments.

-> This branch is the current solution for the challenge, as the payment-status branch does not always output the same data for the `GET /balance` route.
+> This branch is the current solution for the challenge, as the payment-status branch does not always output the same data for the `GET /balance` route although still being correct in functionality.

 ## Tech